Head to Head Comparison: The E.W. Scripps (SSP) and Its Peers

 The E.W.
-Scripps (NASDAQ: SSP) is one of 31 publicly-traded companies in the “Television broadcasting stations” industry, but how does it weigh in compared to its rivals?
+Scripps (NASDAQ: SSP) is one of 31 public companies in the “Television broadcasting stations” industry, but how does it weigh in compared to its competitors?
 We will compare The E.W.
-Scripps to related businesses based on the strength of its institutional ownership, earnings, risk, profitability, valuation, analyst recommendations and dividends.
+Scripps to similar companies based on the strength of its valuation, earnings, analyst recommendations, profitability, risk, institutional ownership and dividends.

-73.3% of The E.W.
-Scripps shares are held by institutional investors.
-Comparatively, 44.0% of shares of all “Television broadcasting stations” companies are held by institutional investors.
-2.8% of The E.W.
-Scripps shares are held by company insiders.
-Comparatively, 10.3% of shares of all “Television broadcasting stations” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares The E.W.
-Scripps and its rivals top-line revenue, earnings per share and valuation.

-This is a breakdown of recent recommendations for The E.W.
-Scripps and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings for The E.W.
+Scripps and its competitors, as reported by MarketBeat.

 |Sell Ratings